 In the next example, I wanted to look for Japanese speakers from the pool of candidates assigned to me.
 So I simply clicked on My Leads, typed in "Japanese" to check if anybody mentioned about speaking Japanese in their interview (found in Other Information on the profile panel), and then I pressed Enter.

 For the last example, I looked for candidates who completed the interview, but did not confirm a date for their interview.
 So filtered the candidates to only show the ones who completed the interview, then chose "No scheduled date" as my filter to see which of my candidates do not have a schedule.

 Exporting Search and Filter Results

-In the new interface, you could also export the search results, and choose the fields you want to see.
-All you need to do after searching, is click the search export button, choose the fields you like, for example, the name, contact details and the status of the candidates.
-You would then see a pop up asking you to download and save the exported file to your PC.
+You can also export the search results, and choose the fields you want to see.
+All you need to do after searching, is click the folder export button, choose the fields you like, for example, the name, contact details and the status of the candidates.
+The excel file will then be downloaded right away on your computer.